PaulLerner/Forced-Alignment/README.md

 *You're done !*

 ## Manual correction
-### Pre-processing for gecko (`region_split`)
+### Pre-processing for gecko (`split_regions`)

-If you plan on correcting the errors of the forced-alignment using gecko, you might want to use the `region_split` usage before-hand.
+If you plan on correcting the errors of the forced-alignment using gecko, you might want to use `split_regions` before-hand.
 So that the segment timings are more accurate.

 ```
 Usage: